 Criterion 1.
 Occupied anchialine pool complexes are identified and protected.
-At least 6 anchialine pool complexes occupied by stable Vetericaris chaceorum populations are distributed within suitable coastal anchialine pool habitat.
+At least six distinct anchialine pool complexes occupied by stable Vetericaris chaceorum populations are distributed within suitable coastal anchialine pool habitat.
 Distinct anchialine pool complexes are delineated based on indicators of hydrological separation and assessed for occupation wherever possible.
-For a population in a complex to be considered persistent, presence/absence surveys must indicate a complex has been occupied for at least 15 of the past 20 years.
-Distinct occupied anchialine pool complexes should be broadly distributed to reduce vulnerability to catastrophic events.
+For a population in a complex to be considered persistent, presence/absence surveys must indicate a complex has been occupied in at least 15 of the past 20 years.
+Distinct occupied

-Criterion 2.
+- anchialine pool complexes should be broadly distributed to reduce vulnerability to catastrophic events. - Criterion 2.
 Each anchialine pool complex in Downlisting Criterion 1 must be afforded land protections to ensure areas are available to support the long-term persistence of Vetericaris chaceorum.

-A majority of the anchialine pool complexes that support populations in Downlisting Criterion 1 must exist in a geological and spatial context that indicates subterranean hydrological connectivity to the Pacific Ocean to allow for natural dispersal and range expansion of the shrimp.

-- Criterion 3.
-Coastal habitat surrounding occupied anchialine pool complexes provides water of sufficient quantity and quality to maintain the water chemistry needed to support the species at all life stages and is protected from (1) habitat degradation and destruction from adjacent urban development, and other associated anthropogenic activities; and (2) habitat degradation by fish and nonnative plants, ungulates, and invertebrates. - Criterion 4.
+A majority of the anchialine pool complexes that support populations in Downlisting Criterion 1 must have subterranean hydrological connectivity to the Pacific Ocean to allow for natural dispersal and range expansion of the shrimp. - Criterion 3.
+Coastal habitat surrounding occupied anchialine pool complexes provides water of sufficient quantity and quality to maintain the water chemistry needed to support the species at all life stages and is protected from (1) anthropogenic habitat degradation and destruction and (2) habitat degradation by fish and nonnative plants, ungulates, and invertebrates. - Criterion 4.
 All major threats to individual shrimp are managed at each distinct anchialine pool complex in Downlisting Criterion 1.
 Nonnative predators are absent from occupied anchialine pool complexes and other direct threats to shrimp are managed such that they are unlikely to have significant long-term impacts.
 Pools are managed and protected to prevent introduction of nonnative predators, competitors, or disease to the populations in Downlisting Criterion 1.
 Monitoring and management plans are completed and implemented.

-Delisting
+Delisting Criteria